Fort Davis National Historic Site: Preservation

 Today, 24 restored historic buildings and over 100 ruins and foundations are part of Fort Davis National Historic Site.
-Five of the historic buildings have been refurbished to the 1880s, making it easy for visitors to envision themselves being at the fort at the height of its development.
+Five of the historic buildings have been refurbished to the 1880s, making it envisioning themselves being at the fort at the height of its development easy for visitors.
 A self-guided tour of the fort begins at the site's visitor center.
 Living history demonstrations are common during the summer.

 Fort Davis National Historic Site was authorized as a unit of the National Park System in 1961, and was designated a National Historic Landmark in 1960.

 A memorial at Fort Davis honors the heroism of Indian Emily, the fictional subject of a popular legend.
-The actress Jolene Brand portrayed "Indian Emily", who saved the fort from an Apache attack, in the 1959 episode of the same name on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
-Emily adopts the white man's ways but flees when a young officer, Tom Easton (Burt Metcalfe), whom she loves prepares to marry another.
-She returns to warn the fort of a pending Apache attack but dies of a gunshot wound fired in error.
+Actress Jolene Brand portrayed "Indian Emily", who saved the fort from an Apache attack, in the 1959 episode of the same name on the syndicated television anthology series Death Valley Days, hosted by Stanley Andrews.
+Emily adopts the white man's ways, but flees when a young officer, Tom Easton (Burt Metcalfe), whom she loves, prepares to marry another.
+She returns to warn the fort of a pending Apache attack, but dies of a gunshot wound fired in error.
 Meg Wyllie played Tom's compassionate mother, Mrs. Easton.